Amelia-w1/TexDiff-AWIR/README.md

-# TexDiff-AWIR A Texture-Guided Diffusion Model for High-Fidelity Adverse Weather Image Restoration
+# TexDiff-AWIR: A Texture-Guided Diffusion Model for High-Fidelity Adverse Weather Image Restoration

 This project focuses on the research of underwater image restoration.